iechor/docs/content/scout/release-notes/platform.md

 - **Packages with AGPLv3, GPLv3 license** helps you catch possibly unwanted copyleft licenses used in your images.

-You can view and evaluate policy status for images using the Docker Scout Dashboard and the `docker scout policy` CLI command.
+You can view and evaluate policy status for images using the iEchor Scout Dashboard and the `iechor scout policy` CLI command.
 For more information, refer to the [Policy Evaluation documentation](../policy/_index.md).

 #### Amazon ECR integration